A layout of how my brain works (LINK).

 So I spent a year after graduation completing some prerequisite courses at a local community college and then entered into the master’s didactic program in dietetics at Bastyr University in 2014 with the goal of becoming a registered dietitian.
 Spoiler alert: it didn’t work out.

 I could always try again, but I don’t really care about being a dietitian anymore.
 As this door closed, many others opened.
 Take my job at Examine.com, for example.
 I started working for Examine.com as a writer for their Examine Research Digest when it first launched in 2014 (the same time I began at Bastyr).
-I’m now a full-time researcher and loving every second of it — something I wouldn’t be able to do if I had to complete a 9-month, full-time, unpaid dietetic internship.
+I was hired to be a full-time researcher in 2016 and loved every second of it — something I wouldn’t have been able to do if I had to complete a 9-month, full-time, unpaid dietetic internship.

 And that’s where I’m going to end this for now.
 Maybe I’ll come back later and add more stuff.
 Who knows.